Keegan-Michael Key's 'Best Day Ever,' Marries Elisa Pugliese In New York City

 Funnyman Keegan-Michael Key wed Hollywood producer and director Elisa Pugliese in New York City on Friday, June 8.

 He revealed this news via a tweet saying, “Best.
 Day.
 Ever.”
-The accompanying photo was of the happy couple kissing on a cobblestone street in NYC, her in a white dress and holding a large bouquet of purple orchids.
+The accompanying photo was of the happy couple kissing on a cobblestone street in New York City, her in a white dress and holding a large bouquet of purple orchids.

 Pugliese re-tweeted her husband’s tweet and added her own message.
 “Dear Mr. Key, I love you more every day.
 Sincerely, Mrs. Key,” she adoringly wrote.